-- 8.2.
-Accountability: The merSETA conducts grant funding processes in a manner that demonstrates its obligation to responding to the needs of its stakeholders and beneficiaries. - 8.3.
-Inclusivity: The merSETA supports structural economic transformation that promotes an inclusive growth agenda; transformation in terms of control and ownership; and, demographic transformation of the labour market with respect to issues such as race, gender, differently abled people, youth, and, township and rural communities. - 8.4.
-Ethics: The merSETA conducts grant funding processes in manner that is professional, unbiased, fair, equitable and recognises the diversity and dignity of its stakeholders and beneficiaries. - 8.5.
-Conflict of interest: The merSETA conducts grant funding processes in a manner that promotes the interests and needs of its stakeholders and beneficiaries through best practice governance oversight and monitoring.
+- Transparency: The merSETA conducts grant funding processes in a manner that is 8.1. honest, open, ensuring access to information whilst guided by the laws of the Republic of South Africa. - Accountability: The merSETA conducts grant funding processes in a manner that 8.2. demonstrates its obligation to responding to the needs of its stakeholders and beneficiaries. - Inclusivity: The merSETA supports structural economic transformation that 8.3. promotes an inclusive growth agenda; transformation in terms of control and ownership; and, demographic transformation of the labour market with respect to issues such as race, gender, differently abled people, youth, and, township and rural communities. - Ethics: The merSETA conducts grant funding processes in manner that is 8.4. professional, unbiased, fair, equitable and recognises the diversity and dignity of its stakeholders and beneficiaries.
+The merSETA endeavours to serve its stakeholders, beneficiaries and communities to the best of its abilities and at all times to safeguard the rights and welfare of those that may be vulnerable to its work in this regard. - Conflict of interest: The merSETA conducts grant funding processes in a manner 8.5. that promotes the interests and needs of its stakeholders and beneficiaries through best practice governance oversight and monitoring.
+All incidences of conflict of interest will be managed through relevant governance provisions.

-9. Disbursement of grants
+Disbursement of grants 9.

-- 9.1.
-Mandatory grant disbursements are initiated on the approval of mandatory grant applications and related levies received, in line with the mandatory grant criteria stipulated in the Grants Criteria and Guidelines document (DGD-GL-001) and the requirements set out in the Grant Regulations (Government Gazette no 35940 of 3 December 2012). - 9.2.
-Discretionary grant disbursements are performance-based and aligned to the delivery of set milestones, stipulated in the agreement between merSETA and the entity. - 9.3.
-The merSETA allows for multiyear agreements where such agreements comply with this policy as well as demonstrate the need for such agreement in order to achieve merSETA strategic priority. - 9.4.
-The merSETA reserves the right to withhold payments for either mandatory or discretionary grant disbursements, should all the relevant supporting documents not be provided by an entity.
+- Mandatory grant disbursements are initiated on the approval of mandatory grant 9.1. applications and related levies received, in line with the mandatory grant criteria stipulated in the Grants Criteria and Guidelines-Ref: DGD-GL-001 and the requirements set out in the Grant Regulations (Government Gazette no 35940 of 3 December 2012). - Discretionary grant disbursements are performance-based and aligned to the 9.2. delivery of set milestones, stipulated in the agreement between merSETA and the entity. - The merSETA allows for multiyear agreements where such agreements comply with 9.3.